greshake/llm-security/README.md

 </p>

 ## Demo: Ask for Einstein, get Pirate.
 The following log shows our multi-stage demo.
-A user asks the Chat App for information about Alber Einstein.
+A user asks the Chat App for information about Albert Einstein.
 The Chat App then retrieved a Wikipedia page with a hidden injection, which forces it to then load another, larger payload from the attacker's server.
 It then responds to the user with a pirate accent.
 <p align="center">
   <img width="500" src="./teasers/multi-stage.png">
 </p>